arc-archive/api-view-model-transformer/README.md

 A library to transform AMF's ld-json model into a form view model.
 The form view is used to power editors embedded in the api-request-editor element.
 The model should be used to build a form view for request parameters like header, query parameters, uri parameters or the body.

+## Deprecation notice

+This element is moved to `api-forms` repository and `@api-components/api-forms` package.
+This element will be deprecated and archived once the migration finish.

 ## Version compatibility

 This version only works with AMF model version 2 (AMF parser >= 4.0.0).